MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 ## <span id="confirmkernel"></span>Confirm that a kernel driver is required

-**Security checklist item \#1:** *Confirm that a kernel driver is required and that a lower risk approach such as Windows service or app is not a better option.*
+**Security checklist item \#1:** *Confirm that a kernel driver is required and that a lower risk approach, such as Windows service or app, is not a better option.*

 Drivers live in the Windows kernel, and having an issue when executing in kernel exposes the entire operating system.
 If any other option is available, it likely will be lower cost and have less associated risk than creating a new kernel driver.
 For more information about using the built in Windows drivers, see [Do you need to write a driver?](https://docs.microsoft.com/en-us/windows-hardware/drivers/gettingstarted/do-you-need-to-write-a-driver-).

 For information on using the lower risk user mode framework driver (UMDF), see [Choosing a driver model](https://docs.microsoft.com/en-us/windows-hardware/drivers/gettingstarted/choosing-a-driver-model).